 When told of the allegations against Campbell, senior Ella Farr, the president of the Student Staff Council, said, “My reaction is to believe survivors.”

-“That shouldn’t have happened to anyone in their place of work or place of school or any place that they deserve to feel safe,” Farr told the Bit.
-“That shouldn’t happen to anyone ever.”
+“That shouldn’t have happened to anyone in their place of work or place of school or any place that they deserve to feel safe,” Farr told the Bit on Mar.
+1. “That shouldn’t happen to anyone ever.”

-Campbell is a member of GDS’ Alumni Board and previously worked as an assistant coach for the track and field team.
-Yesterday, The Oregonian reported that Campbell was placed on administrative leave at the University of Florida’s teaching hospital in Gainesville, where he was yet to start his official duties.
-Campbell could not be reached for comment Monday night.
+Campbell was a member of GDS’ Alumni Board prior to the lawsuit and previously worked as an assistant coach for the track and field team.
+The Oregonian reported that Campbell was placed on administrative leave at the University of Florida’s teaching hospital in Gainesville, where he was yet to start his official duties.
+Campbell could not be reached for comment.

-GDS storyteller Danny Stock, who did a 15-minute interview with Campbell last April, declined to comment to the Bit prior to the publication of this article.
-Head of School Russell Shaw could not immediately be reached.
+GDS storyteller Danny Stock, who did a 15-minute interview with Campbell last April, declined to comment to the Bit.
+Director of Communications and Integrated Marketing Alison Grasheim and Director of Alumni Engagement Correy Hudson each declined requests for interviews.

 Junior Ben Freedman said that alumni’s bad deeds after graduation can be seen in connection to GDS as much as their good deeds.
 He added that “at GDS, we take credit for the good things our alums do.”

 Campbell’s content received two million likes on TikTok, leading to appearances on “Good Morning America” and in the virtual Parade Across America at President Biden’s inauguration.
-His account was deleted from TikTok over the weekend.
+His account was deleted from TikTok soon after Campbell was sued.